 - If you have a particularly sensitive sleeper ask if you can pick the crib your baby uses and choose the one in the quietest and darkest corner of the room.

-I hope these ideas help you tackle day care naps, to give your baby the best rest possible.
-If you feel like your baby’s sleep is being impacting by day care please feel free to reach out and we can problem solve how to keep your baby as well rested as possible together.
-If you are a day care provider, please fill out the contact form and I can provide you with information on how you can help maximize sleep for your little charges.
+I hope these ideas help you tackle daycare naps, to give your baby the best rest possible.
+If you feel like your baby’s sleep is being impacted by daycare please feel free to reach out and we can problem solve how to keep your baby as well-rested as possible together.
+If you are a daycare provider, please fill out the contact form and I can provide you with information on how you can help maximize sleep for your little charges.